tkanos/flagrc/readme.md

 # FLAGRC

 Flagrc is a Flagr client for evaluator only.
-The main difference with https://github.com/checkr/goflagr is that, flagrc only calls the /api/v1/evaluation endpoints if your request has an EntityId on it.
+The main difference with https://github.com/checkr/goflagr is that,

-If you use an EntityID, flagr will make sure that this ID will always receive the same variant.
-So flagrc ask to the server.
-Otherwise flagrc, will act as a flagr evaluator :
-- Loading in Memory all flags
-- Do the evaluation of the request locally.
-- Refresh each EvalCacheRefreshInterval the Flags for computation
+flagrc act as a local evaluator allowing you to instead of calling flagr server for each request, It will resolve all your request locally.
+In order to do that flagrc load in memory, each EvalCacheRefreshInterval (by default 3) second (in backgound) the configuration from the main server, then It can resolve/evaluate all request locally.

-flagrc uses all flagr function to act as a a real flagr Evaluator (except for EntityID). flagrc uses all goflagr signature.
+flagrc uses all flagr function to act as a a real flagr Evaluator. flagrc uses all goflagr signature.